-Maple syrup
+1. Maple syrup

-Agave syrup
+2. Agave syrup

 Agave nectar or syrup is made from the sap of the blue agave plant of Mexico.
 Once extracted, the sap undergoes heating and filtering to convert it into a vegan, natural sweetener that is fit for consumption.
-A lighter color is made from less heat and more filtration, while higher temperatures and less filtration give it a darker color.

-Thanks to its neutral flavor profile, this sticky syrup is used in a variety of desserts and drinks, including tequila!
 When used in baking, use an equal measure to replace honey and lower the temperature by 70-80 Fahrenheit (25ºC).
-We also add it to our apple cinnamon oatmeal for breakfast.
+I also add it to apple cinnamon oatmeal for breakfast.

 A quick reminder that while agave syrup is a good replacement for sugar for diabetics due to its low glycemic index, it does have a lot more fructose.

-Corn syrup
+3. Corn syrup

 Commercial corn syrup is popular in baking due to it being an invert sugar.
 It’s great for making cookies, glazes, and fudge, and is an excellent substitute for honey.
-Just replace the honey in your recipe with the same proportions of light corn syrup or dark corn syrup, based on your preference.
-And avoid using high-fructose corn syrup for health reasons.

-Golden syrup
+4. Golden syrup

-Date syrup
+5. Date syrup

 Date paste or syrup is one of the oldest natural sweeteners, and it can be made at home if you have dates, water, and some lemon juice.
 It just takes blending them together to reach your desired consistency.

 While generally more chunky and pasty than the average store-bought syrup, this not only vegan, but whole foods plant-based alternative is just as sweet as honey, and can be used in a 1:1 ratio when making substitutions.
-Date syrup imparts a natural caramel-like flavor to baked goods and even helps in the browning process, making it a great option for baking.

-Molasses
+6. Molasses

 Molasses is the thick, dark, sticky syrup byproduct obtained during the manufacture of refined sugar from sugar cane or sugar beets.
-Black treacle is a dense syrup made from cane molasses, and is the “British term for molasses.”
-With an intense bitter-sweet taste and dark coloring, this is what is often used in Christmas puddings, toffee, fruit cakes, and other baked treats.

-Coconut nectar / coconut syrup
+7. Coconut nectar or coconut syrup

 Its coconutty taste adds a delightful twist to your recipes and being just as sweet and dense as honey, can be used at the same ratio in cooking and baking.
-Just keep an eye out for brands that add palm oil to their product because of the ethical issues it poses.

-Brown rice syrup
+8. Brown rice syrup

 Brown rice syrup, rice malt, or rice syrup is considered one of the best substitutes for honey.
-Vegan, natural and gluten-free, it is a thick sugary syrup derived from fermented brown rice.

 Substitute honey with the same amount of rice malt syrup in recipes as they have about the same level of sweetness consistency.
 It’s also safe to use for baking as well!